Skip to Content

 This novel follows May Smith, a young wife and mother, who boards the Titanic seeking a fresh start in America.

-After the “unsinkable ship” collides with an iceberg, she is rescued but separated from her family.
-May forms a bond with another survivor, Celeste, as they navigate loss and the aftermath.
+After the ships collides with an iceberg, she is rescued but separated from her family.
+May forms a bond with another survivor, Celeste, as they try to navigate loss and the aftermath.

-This is a story of resilience, friendship, and the enduring search for hope in the face of unimaginable heartbreak.
+This is a story of resilience and friendship in the face of unimaginable heartbreak.

 The Girl Who Came Home